How long have you been up and running?

 Private Process servers know the laws, statutes and regulations related to service of process in their area.
 There are certain requirements and few constraints that are associated with service of process depending on document type and jurisdiction.

-We perform a wide range of legal support services, mainly on behalf of law firms, attorneys, government agencies and corporate counsel.
+We perform a wide range of legal support services that focus in on people who are incarcerated, mainly on behalf of law firms, attorneys, government agencies and corporate counsel.
 Most of the services offered by Private Process Servers are as follows:

 Serve and deliver fourteen day notices